Saline Breast Implants

 More than twenty years ago, it was discovered that if smooth implants were placed beneath the pectoralis major muscles in the chest, the contracture rate dropped to around 9%.
 The muscle only covers about half the implant and no one knows exactly why it changes the contracture rate so dramatically, but it has become the standard in breast augmentation.

 Other manufacturers decided to mimic the physical characteristics of the foam by texturing the silastic shell of their implants so they felt rough.
 The capsular contracture rate fell to somewhere between 5 and 10%, but another problem arose: visible rippling, especially along the upper and inner aspects of the breasts.
 This may be due to the adherence of the capsule to the implant, which in my mind, is rather like Velcro.
+More recently it was learned that textured implants are associated with a rare condition called anaplastic large cell lymphoma.
+For these reasons, we do not use textured implants for any breast augmentation at LJCSC.

 Shape: Round or Teardrop